lbod/delite-tutorial-old/beginner.md

 Notice when you first load the page, this method will be called for each widget and if you set a breakpoint in this method when you reload the page you'll see that the `value` property of our widget is contained in the `props` argument.
-This is because we're setting the `value` property on the declarative widget to `value="The Title"` and setting the value property on the programmatic widget to `value : "another custom element title"`.
+This is because we're setting the `value` property on the declaratively written widget to `value="The Title"` and setting the value property on the programmatically written widget to `value : "another custom element title"`.
 If you don't set the `value` property of the widget at construction time, the `value` property of our widget is NOT contained in the `props` argument.

-Click the 'click to change title button' which will render like:
+Click the 'click to change title button' and the widget will render like:

 <img src='./images/custom_element_old_new_props.gif'/>